Hôtel du Brabant

 Is Hôtel du Brabant family-friendly?

 It is manageable for families who need a practical, low-cost base in Paris rather than a hotel experience in itself.
-The quiet side-street setting on Rue des Petits Hôtels keeps things calm, and the 10th arrondissement has good café and park options nearby.
+The quiet side-street setting on Rue des Petits Hôtels keeps things calm, the 10th arrondissement has good café and park options nearby.
 Families expecting interconnecting rooms, kids' amenities, or concierge support should set expectations accordingly — this is a no-frills independent property.